Tejasri007/DSA-/README.md

    - This is not required to properly test data but provides insight into how the algorithm works
    - Once you select the test you can view any result of any test.

-### My own Findings
+### Reference

-If you are interested in seeing what this program yielded and how it functioned please read my paper [here](https://brandonbarker.me/downloads/quadtree_spatialhash.pdf).
+[here](https://brandonbarker.me/downloads/quadtree_spatialhash.pdf).
 The paper goes over the time complexities of both algorithms, limitations, advantages, and situations when to use each algorithm.
-If you plan to use the information from my paper I would love to hear from you!

 ### Libraries and Tools Used